Lower Shabelle: Geography

-Lower Shabelle is bordered by the regions of Banaadir, Middle Shabelle (Shabeellaha Dhexe), Hiran, Bay, Middle Jubba (Jubbada Dhexe) and by the Somali Sea.
+Lower Shabelle is bordered by the regions of Banaadir, Middle Shabelle (Shabeellaha Dhexe), Hiran, Bay, and Middle Jubba (Jubbada Dhexe) and by the Somali Sea.
 It is named after the Shebelle River, which passes through it.

-Until 1984, when the regions were reassigned, it was part of the larger Benadir region and its capital was Mogadishu.
-Its capital is now Merca.
+Until 1984, when the regions were reassigned, it was part of the larger Benadir region, and its capital was Mogadishu.
+Merca is now the Lower Shabelle capital.

 Districts

-Lower Shabelle Region is divided into eleven districts:
+Lower Shabelle Region is divided into nineteen districts: